Thom Yorke: 2023–2024: further Smile records and Confidenza

+2025–present: Hamlet Hail to the Thief, Tall Tales and art exhibitions

-Yorke reworked Hail to the Thief for Hamlet Hail to the Thief, a stage production of Hamlet that opened at Aviva Studios, Manchester, in April 2025.
-It is directed by Christine Jones and Steven Hoggett and ran at Aviva Studios, Manchester, from April to May 2025, followed by the Royal Shakespeare Theatre in Stratford-upon-Avon in June.
-Yorke said Hail to the Thief "chimes with the underlying grief and paranoia" of Hamlet.
+Yorke reworked Hail to the Thief for Hamlet Hail to the Thief, a production of Hamlet that opened at Aviva Studios, Manchester, in April 2025.
+He said Hail to the Thief "chimes with the underlying grief and paranoia" of Hamlet.
 Yorke collaborated again with the electronic musician Mark Pritchard to create the album Tall Tales, released through Warp Records on 9 May, 2025.
 The project began during the COVID-19 lockdowns, with Pritchard and Yorke exchanging recordings online.
 In May, Yorke contributed the song "Dialing In" to the Apple TV+ series Smoke.
 It was formerly titled "Gawpers" and performed by Yorke with Katia and Marielle Labeque in 2019.

 This Is What You Get, an exhibition of Yorke and Donwood's artwork, opened in August 2025 at the Ashmolean Museum in Oxford.
 The Guardian gave the exhibition two out of five, writing that the work did not "stand up to scrutiny when removed from the context of the records and merchandise it was designed for ... from an art perspective it is a succession of bad paintings".
-However, the Times argued that the artwork stood alone.
-The Independent wrote: "Art snobs beware, for this is a marvellously accessible exhibition from one of Britain's most enigmatic bands."
-In November, Radiohead began a European tour, their first tour in seven years.
+The Times argued that the artwork stood alone, and the Independent wrote that it was "a marvellously accessible exhibition".
+In November and December, Radiohead toured Europe, their first tour in seven years.

+Yorke co-wrote "Traffic Lights" from Flea's 2026 debut solo album Honora.
+Flea invited Yorke to contribute as it reminded him of their work in Atoms for Peace.
+Yorke performed it with Flea as a surprise guest at Flea's show in Koko, London, in May.
+That month, Yorke and Donwood's first overseas exhibition, "No Go Elevator (Not Without No Keycard)", opened in Venice, depicting "unnerving, isolated terrains".
+At the Ivor Novello Awards that month, Yorke was awarded a fellowship.
+He thanked his collaborators, read a speech attacking major labels and streaming services, and performed the Radiohead song "Jigsaw Falling Into Place" and a new song, "Space Walk".
+In an interview afterwards, Yorke said he was completing a new solo album, which was "pretty fucking different for me".